 Students require suitable footwear for both indoor and outdoor activities, such as trainers and football boots.

-Four GCSEs at grade D or 3, preferably including English and Maths, or a related Level 1 qualification.
+Four GCSEs at grade 3 or D or equivalent, preferably including English and Maths, or a related Level 1 qualification.
 One satisfactory reference is also needed.

-BTEC Level 3 in Sport (Coaching, Development and Fitness)
+BTEC Level 3 in Sport (Rugby, Football and Netball Academy Option)

 Jordan had always loved playing sport, so when the opportunity came to study at Bishop Burton and be part of the College's Rugby League Academy progrmame, he jumped at the chance.